-In celebration of 50 years of The IUCN Red List Synchronicity Earth created activities for all generations, uniting participants in a celebration of life on Earth:
+Synchronicity Earth ran a series activities to mark 50 years of the IUCN Red List, uniting participants in a celebration of life on Earth

 Paw Prints aimed to allow young people to discover the story of the many feet that walk upon our Earth.
 This week-long project cultivated the growth of an international network of ecology catalysts who facilitated adventures for children and young people, connecting them to the local, national and global stories of species using art, science and nature awareness.

-Street Art! artist Louis Masai produced an array of images on walls around London concentrating on UK endangered and invasive species.
-Images in the Guardian.
+Street Art artist Louis Masai produced an array of images on walls around London concentrating on UK endangered and invasive species.

 Image: © African Eagle Owl, film still, ‘English Magic’ courtesy Jeremy Deller and the British Council commissioned for the British Pavilion at the Venice Biennale 2013, part of ‘Disappearing Nature’.